How to remortgage and get the best rate

 How long does it take to remortgage?

-Remortgaging can be arranged in as little as a day or two if you switch to a different mortgage product with your existing lender (this is called a product transfer) and may take around 4 to 8 weeks if you remortgage to a different lender as the process requires a few extra checks.
+Remortgaging can be arranged in as little as a day or two if you switch to a different mortgage product with your existing lender and is referred to as completing a 'product transfer'.
+However the process could take longer, around 4 to 8 weeks if you remortgage to a different lender as the process requires a few extra checks.
 Many banks and mortgage brokers advise that it can take up to two months to get a remortgage granted so it is important to get the timing right so you can move from one deal to the other and not be placed onto a lender’s SVR.

 You will need to get the most recent mortgage valuation statement from your current lender.
-This will tell you how much is owed on the home loan, what product you are on and how many years are left on the mortgage.
+This will tell you how much is owed on the home loan, the details of your current mortgage deal and how many years are left on the mortgage.
 You can then use this data when applying to new lenders.

 Your home may also have to be valued again and if your new mortgage deal is approved, you will receive a new mortgage offer and your old lender will need to provide a redemption statement to switch your mortgage balance over.

-Essentially your old mortgage should be paid off by your new mortgage - or you will need to meet any surplus – and you then pay off the new debt on a new rate.
+Essentially your old mortgage should be paid off by your new mortgage - or you will need to meet any surplus – and you then pay off the new debt on a new interest rate until the end of the term of your new mortgage deal.

 How much does it cost to remortgage?